Leaderboard/cnvs.app

 add_text

 Create a NEW text node, or update an existing one (pass the same `id` to overwrite content/position in place — preferred over creating a duplicate).
 Supports cnvs markup (Markdown-ish) and Mermaid diagrams in the content.
 When using Mermaid, the ENTIRE content of this text node must be a single Mermaid diagram (one ```mermaid fenced block and nothing else — no heading, no prose before or after).
-If you need prose + a diagram, create two separate text nodes. `postit: true` renders as a yellow sticky.
+If you need prose + a diagram, create two separate text nodes. `postit: true` renders as a yellow sticky; `diagram: true` renders as a framed box (2px border in the text colour, centred text) — the two are mutually exclusive.
 Coordinates are in board-world pixels, +x right, +y DOWN; pick a spot that does not overlap existing items (check `get_preview` first).
 Default width auto-fits content up to ~320 px; pass `width` for explicit wrapping (160–4096).
 Keep content under 100 000 chars.

 add_link